falconmick/tdd-demo/slides.md

 <!--
 Why would I pick the detroit school?
-Detroit just makes sense; if up until now you had been writing a few tests here and there around the important stuff; or to make the metrics look good you almost certainly have been writing test in a Detroit style.
-You were likely missing the red green part, but over all you made a point to take obvious chunks of functionality out of your codebase and made sure that they ended up working as you expected, maybe say for example you had some logic that would take an existing item, merge some new state into it and then persisted it back to the database.
-There is a very good chance that this functionality would be wrapped in a set of nice test that mocked the database out with an in-memory fake which you then asserted against in the final steps of your test methods.
+Detroit just makes sense; if up until now you had been writing a few tests here and there around all the important stuff; or at least to make the metrics look good you almost certainly have been writing in this Detroit style.
+You were likely missing the red green part, but over all you made a point to take obvious chunks of functionality out of your codebase and made sure that they ended up working as you expected,

+Say for
+example you had some logic that would take an existing item, merge some new state into it and then persisted it back to the database.
+There is a very good chance that this functionality would be wrapped in a set of nice test that mocked out the database out with an in-memory fake which you then asserted against in the final steps of your test methods.

-If this is your codebase now, then great you can transition into the detroit school with ease, just make sure to follow red green refactor and you're basically there!
-As soon as you start making this commitment to testing all the features your adding, as you add them, you will find that refactoring can be done with much greater speed and confidence as if a feature is important, you will have test around it.
+If this is your codebase now, then great; you can transition into the detroit school with ease, just make sure to follow red green refactor and you're basically there!
+As soon as you start making this commitment to testing all the features, as you add them, you will find that refactoring can be done with much greater speed and confidence as if a feature is important, you will have test around it.
 Then if you break that feature later on when applying a fix, those test you wrote 6 months ago will be there to catch you before releasing broken functionality to your users.

-Another great use case for Detroit is code that takes in a series of inputs, transforms the data, applies complicated logic, then returns a result all without any side-effects from calling out to an external API.
-When you run into very self-contained coding exercises like this it can be a great opportunity to take full advantage of some more advanced testing techniques as such as triangulation and fake it's
+Another time that the Detroit approach can really shine is when writing small self-contained utilities which have no side effects and simply take incoming arguments and transform them into an output based off a series of known rules.
+Because of this code kata's as such as supermarket pricing examples or others can be a good way to practice Test driven development in the Detroit style.
+From there you will find it easier to spot good sections of your codebase to treat as a unit for your testing.
+This will help guide your coding in such a way to push any required side effects to the edges of your codebases such that they are much easier to mock.
+This is showing us that testing not only can add reliability but also encourage us to write our code in such ways to isolate complexity.

+TIMING FOR SECTION FIVE: 2 min
 -->

 ---